-LOLLYWOOD

-a TODD LOOBY film
+LOLLYWOOD a TODD LOOBY film

-Edwin G. Kollie: Writer/Producer/Director/"Eigway" Edwin came to Liberia Mission in 2007 to receive the education his family could not afford.
-According to Edwin, his father was murdered during the civil war by his coworkers.
+Edwin G. Kollie: Writer/Producer/Director/"Eigway" Edwin came to Liberia Mission, Inc. in 2007 to receive the education and boarding his family could not afford.
+According to Edwin, his father was killed during the civil war by people he farmed with.
 When the family's village was burnt down, they spent the remainder of the war at an internally displaced camp.
-Edwin is now in high school and is planning to go to the University of Liberia next year.
+Edwin is now in high school and is planning on going to the University of Liberia next year.
 He hasn't decided yet if he'll pursue a career in agriculture or, his new passion, filmmaking.